-vtAlpha builds a virtual Alpha computer environment inside a X86 host system, translating in real-time between the Alpha and X86 architectures, allowing the original Alpha software to run on X86 without changes.
+vtAlpha builds a virtual Alpha computer environment inside a X86 host system to run you software.
+It translates in real-time between the Alpha and X86 architectures, allowing the original Alpha software to run on X86 without changes.

 vtAlpha requires sufficient resources from the host in order to make virtualization effective and efficient.
 This web page provides guidelines to select the best host environment for your virtual Alpha(s).